Assassination of Rafic Hariri: Aftermath

-Hariri was well-regarded among international leaders; for example, he was a close friend of French President Jacques Chirac.
+Hariri was a close friend of French President Jacques Chirac.
 Few felt he was a threat, due to his ties with the EU and the West.
 Chirac was one of the first foreign dignitaries to offer condolences to Hariri's widow in person at her home in Beirut.
 The Special Tribunal for Lebanon was also created at his instigation.

 Following Hariri's death, there were several other bombings and assassinations against anti-Syrian figures.
 These included Samir Kassir, George Hawi, Gebran Tueni, Pierre Amine Gemayel, and Walid Eido.
 Assassination attempts were made on Elias Murr, May Chidiac, and Samir Shehade (who was investigating Hariri's death).